-Are you wanting to work and live in Singapore?
-An Employment Pass (EP) issued by the Ministry of Manpower is a common visa for professionals, managers, executives and technicians wanting to settle in this city-state.
+Do you want to work and live in Singapore?
+An Employment Pass (EP) issued by the Ministry of Manpower (MOM) is a common visa for professionals, managers, executives, and technicians wanting to settle in this city-state.

 - Self assessment tool test (SAT)